formaloo/formaloo-wp-plugin/README.md

 - Minor bug fixes and improvements

 ### 1.7.0.0
+- **Added**: Adding Form Shortcode option is now added to the users who use the beloved Classic Editor!
-- **Added:** You can now preview and use different form templates from Templates page
+- **Added**: You can now preview and use different form templates from Templates page
+- **Updated**: You can now download your last requested excel file asynchronously
 - Minor bug fixes and improvements